AnissaDemirsoy/demirsoy-portfolio/README.md

  ## License

-⚠️ This website is based on the [Simple Portfolio Template](https://github.com/hhlitval/simple-portfolio-template) created by [hhlitval](https://github.com/hhlitval), licensed under the MIT License.
+This website is based on the [Simple Portfolio Template](https://github.com/hhlitval/simple-portfolio-template), licensed under the MIT License.